COVID-19 pandemic in the Philippines

 After over a month without recording any cases, the Philippines confirmed its first local transmission on March 7, 2020.
-Since then, the virus has spread to the country's 81 provinces.
-National and local governments have been imposing community quarantines since March 15, 2020, as a measure to limit the spread of the virus.
-These include the Luzon-wide enhanced community quarantine (ECQ) that was implemented from March to May 2020.
+The virus subsequently spread to every province in the country.
+National and local governments imposed community quarantines after March 15, 2020, to limit the spread of the virus, including the Luzon-wide enhanced community quarantine (ECQ) from March to May 2020.
 (Note: The first imposition of the ECQ in Luzon encompassed the whole island group.)
-On March 24, President Rodrigo Duterte signed the Bayanihan to Heal as One Act, a law that granted him additional powers to handle the pandemic.
-This was repealed by a follow-up law, the Bayanihan to Recover as One Act, which he signed on September 11.
+On March 24, President Rodrigo Duterte signed the Bayanihan to Heal as One Act, granting him additional powers to handle the pandemic.
+This was repealed by the Bayanihan to Recover as One Act, which he signed on September 11.

-The Philippines had a slightly lower testing capacity than its neighbors in Southeast Asia during the first months of the pandemic.
-COVID-19 tests had to be taken in Australia, as the Philippines lacked testing kits.
-By the end of January 2020, the Research Institute for Tropical Medicine (RITM) in Muntinlupa, Metro Manila, began its testing operations and became the country's first testing laboratory.
-The Philippines' Department of Health (DOH) has since then accredited 279 laboratories that were capable of detecting the SARS-CoV-2 virus.
-As of September 10, 2021, 277 of these have conducted 19,742,325 tests from more than 18,551,810 unique individuals.
+The Philippines had a slightly lower testing capacity than its Southeast Asian neighbors during the first months of the pandemic.
+By the end of January 2020, the Research Institute for Tropical Medicine (RITM) in Muntinlupa, Metro Manila became the country's first COVID-19 testing laboratory; before this, samples had to be sent to Australia for testing.
+The Philippines' Department of Health (DOH) has since accredited 279 laboratories as capable of detecting the SARS-CoV-2 virus.
+As of September 10, 2021, 277 of these laboratories conducted 19,742,325 tests from over 18,551,810 unique individuals.

-In February 2022, COVID-19 cases throughout the country started to decline, and by May 2022, the DOH noted that the country was at "minimal-risk case classification" with an average of only 159 cases per day recorded from May 3 to 9.
-As of early June 2022, 69.4 million Filipinos have been fully vaccinated, while 14.3 million individuals received their booster shots.
+In February 2022, COVID-19 cases throughout the country started to decline, and by May 2022 the DOH noted that the country was at "minimal-risk case classification," with an average of only 159 cases per day recorded from May 3 to 9.
+As of early June 2022, 69.4 million Filipinos had been fully vaccinated, while 14.3 million individuals received their booster shots.
 In August 2022, Filipino public schools reopened for in-person learning for the first time in two years.
-As of February 23, 2023, a total of 170,545,638 vaccine doses have been administered.
+As of February 23, 2023, a total of 170,545,638 vaccine doses were administered.
 On July 22, 2023, President Bongbong Marcos lifted the COVID-19 pandemic as a state of public health emergency.

-On June 14, 2024, a Reuters exposé revealed that the United States allegedly launched a clandestine campaign against China in the Philippines at the height of the pandemic, causing economic damage and putting innocent lives at risk.
-It was meant to undermine China's inoculation―vaccine, face masks, and testing kits.
-Its purpose was to counter China's growing sphere of influence in the country since the Duterte administration had a good relationship with China.
+On June 14, 2024, a Reuters exposé revealed the United States had launched a clandestine campaign in the Philippines at the height of the pandemic to undermine China's inoculation, vaccine, face masks, and testing kits.
+Its purpose was to counter China's growing sphere of influence in the country under the Duterte administration.
 The Philippines' DOH expressed the need for further investigations into the matter.
-A subsequent Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert astroturfing social media campaign that included promoting CoronaVac in the country.
+A subsequent Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert astroturfing social media campaign which included promoting CoronaVac in the country.